 How to tell if your account is private: Head back to your Instagram profile, click the three lines at the top right, click on “settings”, click on “Privacy”, then click on “Account Privacy”.
 You’ll see this screen, and you’ll want to make sure your profile isn’t set to private, like this.

 4. Identifiable Profile Picture

 This doesn’t necessarily need to be your logo, but most of the time it will be.
-You’ll want to have a profile picture that when people are searching for you, they’ll know it is you.
+You’ll want to have a profile picture where people know it is you or associated with your brand.
 It’s the first thing they’ll see on your profile and when searching for you.